Intramural / Extramural Collaborations

 For Scientists Paid with Intramural Funds

 The main purpose of this memorandum is to remind everyone in the intramural program that scientists paid with intramural funds may not receive salary support or any other funds from NIH extramural grants, either as principal investigators, other key staff, or as consultants2.
-During the time in which scientists are paid with intramural funds, they may not serve as principal investigators on NIH grants, nor may they write an NIH grant application as an official duty activity, even if they receive no money from the grant.
-However, scientists may prepare grant applications on their own time for submission by a non-Federal organization for research which will commence after they leave Federal employment3.
+During the time in which scientists are paid with intramural funds, they may not serve as principal investigators on NIH grants, nor are they allowed to receive monetary support from the grant.
+They may serve as an unfunded co-PI on a grant submitted by an extramural applicant under the leadership of an extramural PI.
+Scientists may prepare grant applications on their own time for submission by a non-Federal organization for research which will commence after they leave Federal employment3.

-Collaboration involves a significant contribution to the conceptualization, design, execution or interpretation of the research study.
+Collaboration, such as the use of the cooperative agreement award mechanism (UO1 activity code), involves a significant contribution to the conceptualization, design, execution or interpretation of the research study.
 Simply providing unique biological materials, such as cell lines, antibodies, and probes, does not constitute a collaboration4.
-NIH scientists may serve as unpaid collaborators or unpaid consultants on extramural grants.
+NIH scientists may serve as unpaid collaborators, as co-PI, or unpaid consultants on extramural grants where they do not serve as key personnel on the extramural award.
 In these cases, a formal letter from the intramural scientist must be included as part of the grant application with a copy of this letter sent to the Scientific Director.
-The letter should be limited to a description of the intramural scientist's collaborative work under the grant.
-The grant applicant is responsible for writing the section of the grant that describes the proposed collaboration within the grant, which the NIH investigator should see and approve.
+The letter should be limited to a description of the intramural scientist’s collaborative work under the grant.
+The grant applicant is responsible for writing the section of the grant that describes the proposed collaboration within the grant, which the NIH investigator should see and approve

 In some cases the work of the intramural scientist is such a substantial part of the proposal that the award may need to be managed as a cooperative agreement.
 Circumstances defining when a grant should be managed as a cooperative agreement are defined on the attached document entitled “Cooperative Agreements”.
 If an intramural scientist believes that his/her contribution requires a cooperative agreement, the Scientific Director should be alerted when the letter of collaboration is submitted, and, if appropriate, the Scientific Director should notify the grants management office of their Institute or Center about the nature of the collaboration.